Stop database

 rm .env

-Then follow the setup instructions again.
+Then do the setup again.